Monastic Family of Bethlehem

-The Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno – or simply known as Monastic Brothers of Bethlehem and Monastic Sisters of Bethlehem – is a Roman Catholic institute of consecrated life.

-It was originally founded in 1951 by Odile Dupont (Sister Marie in religion) as a Dominican sisterhood, "Les petites sœurs de Notre-Dame de la Nativité" (The little sisters of Our Lady of the Nativity), "Bethlehem" in short.
-The sisterhood split from the Dominican Order in 1971 and took a semi-eremitic model of life inspired by the Carthusian monks, without however depending on their Order.
-In the 1970s, it fell under the influence of Father Marie-Dominique Philippe.
+The Monastic Family of Bethlehem in full: Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno is a religious institute in the Roman Catholic Church.
+The institute was originally founded in 1951 by Odile Dupont as a Dominican sisterhood: Les petites sœurs de Notre-Dame de la Nativité ("Little sisters of Our Lady of the Nativity"), "Bethlehem" in short.
+The sisterhood split from the Dominicans in 1971 and took a semi-eremitic model of life inspired by the Carthusians without however depending on their religious congregation.

-A canonical visitation initiated in 2015 revealed psychological manipulations with deleterious consequences on the mental health of its members.